AdiDumi/trustchain-superapp/README.md

 During the development of our solution, we encountered various limitations.
 The main issues are related to the implementation of the QR code.

 ## QR code limitations
-1. QR codes can only contain max 3KB of information, sending lots of tokens will not be possible.
+1. QR codes can only contain max 3KB of information, sending more than 3 tokens will not be possible.
 2. When sending a large number of tokens, the QR code gets very cluttered.
 This makes it difficult for the receiving party to accurately scan the code.
 3. Exchange of information and data is only done one-way.
-4. Everyone can scan the QR-code, so if somebody gets a copy of the QR and scans it as well, it will save that transaction

 ## Data Storage

 Since we are storing the tokens and transactions locally, in theory it would possible to come across a storage limitiation where there is no more space left on the device to store information.
 It especially poses a risk when a user's device also has information from other apps like photos, audio or videos.

+## Vulnerabilities
+When creating our implementation of the Offline Digital Euro token, we came across several vulnerabilities that need to be address in future research when improving on the application.

+- Everyone can scan the QR-code, so if somebody leaks or gets a copy of the QR and scans it as well, it will save that transaction and the coins will be duplicated.
+- Instead of confirming the transaction on the sender's side after generating the QR code the sender can still go back even though the QR code got scanned by the receiving side.
+This way the receiver receives the tokens, but the sender gets to keep the tokens as well.
+- Vulnerable to copying/migrating the OfflineDigitalEuro database that contains the tokens to a different device.
+-

 # Future Research